mobxjs/mobx-state-tree/README.md

 * `types.undefined` the type of `undefined`
 * `types.late(() => type)` can be used to create recursive or circular types, or types that are spread over files in such a way that circular dependencies between files would be an issue otherwise.
 * `types.frozen` Accepts any kind of serializable value (both primitive and complex), but assumes that the value itself is immutable.
-* `types.compose(name?, type1...typeX)`, creates a new model type by taking a bunch of existing types and combining it into a new one
+* `types.compose(name?, type1...typeX)`, creates a new model type by taking a bunch of existing types and combining them into a new one
 * `types.compose(name?, baseType, props, volatileState?, actions?)`, creates a new model type by taking an existing type and introducing additional properties, state and actions

 ## Property types

-Property types can only be used as direct member of a `types.model` type and not further composed (for now).
+Property types can only be used as a direct member of a `types.model` type and not further composed (for now).
 * `types.identifier(subType?)` Only one such member can exist in a `types.model` and should uniquely identify the object.
 See [identifiers](#identifiers) for more details. `subType` should be either `types.string` or `types.number`, defaulting to the first if not specified.
 * `types.reference(targetType)` creates a property that is a reference to another item of the given `targetType` somewhere in the same tree.
 See [references](#references) for more details.